 Photos: NIU graduates about 3,000 in weekend ceremonies

 Choose your news!
 Select the text alerts you want to receive: breaking news, prep sports scores, school closings, weather, and more.
-Graduate Evelin Maldonado of Normal stands for acknowledgment from NIU president Douglas Baker during College of Liberal Arts commencement in the Northern Illinois University Convocation Center on Saturday.
+About 3,000 students earned diplomas this spring semester at Northern Illinois University, which were awarded during ceremonies this weekend.

 Start the conversation, or Read more at Daily Chronicle.